-Finally, you can compare a field with the special value * to match events with any value in that field:
+Finally, you can compare a field with the wildcard character * to match events with any value in that field:

 error == *

-You can use the in operator to search for several values at once:
+You can use the in operator to search for several values in a field at once:

 userid in ("aaa", "bbb", "ccc")

-The graph view differs from the search view in that it displays numerical values rather than events.
-By default, the graph view will show a rate graph tracking the number of matching events per second over the search's time range.
+By default, Graph view will show a rate graph tracking the number of matching events per second over the search's time range.
 You can graph a different set of values by using a function that is applied either to the rate of matching events, or to the values of a particular field: